hirotasoshu/Flowetch/README.md

 ## ⚙️ Installation

-1. Clone this repo with `git clone https://github.com/hirotasoshu/treefetch.git`
+1. Clone this repo with `git clone https://github.com/hirotasoshu/catfetch.git`
-1. Run `cd treefetch`
+1. Run `cd catfetch`
 1. Run `sudo make install` or `doas make install`
-1. Now you can run it with `treefetch`
+1. Now you can run it with `catfetch`

 ## 🎨 Customization